-This is the data stream token for an update through a cursor.

-This is the total length of the remaining TDS_CURUPDATE data stream.
+TDS_CURUPDATE This is the data stream token for an update through a cursor.
+Length This is the total length of the remaining TDS_CURUPDATE data stream.
 It is a two byte unsigned integer.
 CursorId This is the internal identifier for the cursor.
-If CursorId is 0 it means that the cursor being fetched is identified by name using the NameLength and cursor name arguments.
-This argument is a four byte, unsigned integer cursor nameThis is the name of the cursor to which the update applies.
+If Cursorld is 0 it means that the cursor being fetched is identified by name using the NameLength and cursor name arguments.
+This argument is a four byte, unsigned integer NameLength This is the length of the cursor name which follows.
+It is a one byte unsigned integer. cursor name This is the name of the cursor to which the update applies.